-For an adult, a three quarter hour appointment is required for a full diagnostic hearing assessment.
-If tinnitus (noises in the ears) is a dominant issue for you, please arrange a tinnitus evaluation appointment, which will include a hearing assessment if this has not already been carried out.
+If tinnitus (noises in the ears) is a dominant issue for you and causing anxiety or distress, please arrange a 90 minute tinnitus evaluation and therapy appointment, which will include a hearing assessment if this has not already been carried out.

 There are a number of tests used by an audiologist to assess hearing.
 Pure tone audiometry measures the sensitivity of a person’s hearing across the range of sounds important for speech understanding.
 This should be carried out in a sound-proof booth.